 The views are so expansive you can even see all the way into Massachusetts.
 Other views include the barn Door Hills, Connecticut Mountains, and extensive views of Talcott Mountain.

-After spending an hour or two exploring the top, I found the Heublein tower trail to be much easier to handle on the way down.
+After spending an hour or two exploring the tower itself and resting in the pavilion at the top of the mountain, I found the Heublein tower trail to be much easier to handle on the way down.

 What to Know Before Taking Heublein Tower Hike

-The out and back trial of the Heublein Tower hike is 1.25 miles one way.
-Access to the tower is only available via hiking to the general public.
+The out and back trail of the Heublein Tower hike is 1.25 miles one way.
+Access to the tower is only available to the general public via hiking.
+The round trip hike can be done in an hour or less, but will take longer to visit the tower itself and enjoy the views from the top.
 Parking, hiking and visiting the tower is free of charge.

 The Heublein Tower Trail entrance address is off of Summit Ridge Drive in Simsbury, CT.
 Summit Ridge Drive is located off of Hartford Road/ route 185.